 The camera setup does include one space-age-like trick, though.
 There’s an under-display camera within the 7.6-inch main display of the Galaxy Z Fold 3, and the punch-hole is hidden by a patch of pixels when it’s not in use.
 It’s not completely invisible, but the crosshatch pattern does a fine job at making the screen a bit more uniform.

 Unfortunately, this cutting-edge tech is ahead of its time.
-We found that the 4MP f/1.8 camera captures photos that are noticeably less sharp than those taken with the 10MP f/2.2 selfie camera that’s on the Cover Display.
+We found that the 4MP f/1.8 camera captured photos that wer noticeably less sharp than those taken with the 10MP f/2.2 selfie camera that’s on the Cover Display.
 And that’s a shame, because the tablet-esque screen would otherwise make for a great video conferencing interface.
 But who wants to use the worst camera of the five onboard, which projects you as a slightly blurry figure?
 The idea is neat, but it’s half-baked.

 The Galaxy Fold 3 runs on the Qualcomm Snapdragon 888 chipset no matter what part of the world you’re located in (there’s no Samsung-made Exynos processor here, where previous Samsung flagships have featured a mix of own-brand and Qualcomm chips), and it’s plenty fast enough to handle the true app multitasking that a device like this needs to be capable of pulling off.